DianaShin/TravelNHost/README.md

 On the frontend, I would make the design responsive to accomodate different screen sizes and mobile devices.

-On the backend, I would
+On the backend, I plan on making reviews that allows users to rate hosts and to upload photos.
+I also plan to add a filters component so that users can filter hosts based on ratings.